lmammino/iteration-protocols-workshop/05-async-iterator-protocol/README.md

 Now this doesn't look extremely useful, but imagine that you could implement an iterator that every time we call `next()` fetches data from some remote resource!

-## Async iterators with generators
+## Async iterators with async generators

 We saw how convenient generator functions are to create iterator and iterable objects.